top of page

 King Lud's Intrenchments

-Although not the completely identical to the course of the earthworks, there's a long-distance hiking trail of ca. 240 kilometers called the Viking Way that follows more or less the Jurassic Spine boundary system.
+Although not the completely identical to the course of the earthworks, there's a long-distance hiking trail of circa 240 kilometers called the Viking Way that follows more or less the Jurassic Spine boundary system.
 The Viking Way was set up to reflect the former Danelaw territories.
-The Viking Way starts/end at the river Humber in the north, and ends at Rutland Water near Oakham in the south.
+The Viking Way starts at the River Humber in the north and ends at Rutland Water near the town of Oakham in the south.
 At Section 12, just north of the former military airfield, you come across -in a right angle of the path- King Lud's Entrenchments at its eastern end.

 Limes Germanicus (NL, DE, AU) – ca 1800 km

 Built by the Romans during the first century, this wall defended the empire against Germanic tribes.
-The northern part of the Limes Germanicus was erected from AD 47, after the Romans had suffered multiple defeats against Germanic tribes north and east of the river Rhine.
-The two most talked-about battles, are the Battle of the Teutoburg Forest in the year 9, near the present-day city of Osnabrück in Germany, and the Battle of the Baduhenna Forest in the year 28, near the present-day town of Heiloo in the Netherlands.
+The northern part of the Limes Germanicus was erected from AD 47, after the Romans had suffered multiple defeats against Germanic tribes north and east of the River Rhine.
+The two most talked-about battles are the Battle of the Teutoburg Forest in the year AD 9, near the present-day city of Osnabrück in Germany, and the Battle of Baduhenna in the year AD 28, near the present-day small town of Heiloo in the Netherlands.
 In the Teutoburg Forest the Romans were slaughtered by a coalition of Germanic tribes.
-In the Baduhenna Forest the Romans were defeated by the Frisii ‘Frisians’.
+In the Baduhenna Forest the Romans were defeated by the Frisii ('Frisians'), also called Fresones.

-Want to know more about the Battle of Baduhenna? read our post Frisian mercenaries in the Roman Army.
+Want to know more about the Battle of Baduhenna? read our blog post Pagare il Fio.

 limes germanicus